Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 {ul 1} turns On the underline and {ul 0} turns it Off.

-{cf 0} (Black Color) is used to change the color of the text to normal message color.
+{cf 0} (Black Color) is used to change the color of the text to the normal message color.

 Example-1: MsgOK "Hi {ul 1}Michael{ul 0}, Welcome to Tips and Tricks."